DrBlackRat/VRC-Picture-Loader/README.md

 - Add the Persistence Prefab to your Scene
   - you can find it at the top of the Unity Window under `Tools > Picture Loader`
 - Add the URL Inputs you want to be saved to the Url Inputs list on the Picture Loader Persistence Prefab
+- Decide on which of Mode you want to use

 **Tip: If you want the image to look perfect without lighting having any effect on it, I recommend using `VRChat/Sprites/Default` for the Shader.**